A74(M) and M74 motorways: M74 northern extension to M8 (2008–2011)

 Archaeological mitigation was required as part of the project and was one of the largest coordinated series of excavations carried out in an industrial city in Western Europe.
 Due to the sheer size of the project a joint venture by Headland Archaeology and Pre-Construct Archaeology were responsible for the excavations in 2007 and 2008; during this time eight large former industrial sites were investigated involving more than a hundred archaeologists.
 Discoveries included the Govan Iron Works and associated workers' housing, the Caledonian Pottery, a block of 19th century tenements, a biscuit factory, urban limeworks and more.
 Many of the structures were in use into the 20th century.
 The excavation of both manufacturing and domestic sites provided a unique insight into both how objects were made and how they were used.
 Finds included stamped bricks from three local manufacturers, bottle and window glass fragments, and pottery stamps or transfer prints with different customer names on them.

 The project's cost far exceeded original projections.
 In 1999, it was expected to cost £177 million.
 By the time the contract was awarded, it was projected at £445 million.
 It ran under-budget at £437 million.
 The project total is estimated to be £692 million once the cost of purchasing land is included.
 There was a £12 million allowance for grouting of old mine workings.
 The road was labelled "Britain's most expensive road" by the Glasgow Evening Times and Green MSP Patrick Harvie said the money should instead have been used to fund active and public transport improvements.

-A report issued one year after opening by Transort Scotland found the scheme was acheiving its key objectives, including improved journey times and providing relief to the local road network and M8.
+A report issued by Transport Scotland, one year after its opening, found the scheme was achieving its key objectives, including improved journey times and providing relief to the local road network and M8.